Authentication

 |---|---|---|---|

-lpm login | Authenticate with LPM | Full access (read + write) | Until revoked |
+lpm login | Authenticate the CLI | Full access (read + write) | Until revoked |

-lpm npmrc | Make npm install work locally | Read-only | 30 days |
+lpm setup-npmrc | Make npm install work locally | Read-only | 30 days (configurable) |

 lpm setup | Configure .npmrc for CI/CD | ${LPM_TOKEN} placeholder | Depends on CI secret |